kylegrover/rusty-bote/project.md

 - **ORM**: [SQLx](https://github.com/launchbadge/sqlx)

 ### Data Persistence
-The bot will use SQLite as its database solution, which provides:
+The bot uses SQLite as its database solution, which provides:
 - Lightweight footprint
 - No separate database server required
 - Good performance for the expected workload
 - Simple backup and migration

+#### Database Schema
+- **polls**: Stores poll metadata, including ID, question, voting method, timestamps, and status
+- **poll_options**: Stores options for each poll, with position tracking
+- **votes**: Records user votes with ratings for each poll option

 ### Discord Integration
 - Utilizes Discord's slash commands API for command registration and handling